-- a provisional practising certificate if you have satisfactorily completed (or have been exempted .2 from the requirement to complete) the non-practising period of 6 months of pupillage and at the time when you apply for a practising certificate you are registered as a Pupil; - a limited practising certificate if you were called to the Bar before 1 January 2002 but you are not .3 otherwise eligible for a full practising certificate in accordance with Rule rS46.1 above; or - .4 a registered European lawyer's practising certificate if you are a registered European lawyer. - rS47 You are eligible for a litigation extension: - where you have or are due to be granted a practising certificate (other than a provisional practising .1 certificate); and - .2 where you are: - more than three years' standing; or .a - less than three years' standing, but your principal place of practice (or if you are practising in .b a dual capacity, each of your principal places of practice) is either: - a chambers or an annex of chambers which is also the principal place of practice of .i a qualified person (as that term is defined in Rule rS22.3) who is readily available to provide guidance to you; or - .ii an office of an organisation of which an employee, partner, manager or director is a qualified person (as that term is defined in Rule rS22.3) who is readily available to provide guidance to you; - you have the relevant administrative systems in place to be able to provide legal services direct to .3 clients and to administer the conduct of litigation; and - you have the procedural knowledge to enable you to conduct litigation competently. .4 gS12 You should refer to the more detailed guidance published by the Bar Standards Board from time to time which can be found at https://www.barstandardsboard.org.uk/regulatory-reguirements/for-barristers/ authorisation-to-conduct-litigation/.
-This provides more information about the evidence you may be asked for to show that you have procedural knowledge to enable you to conduct litigation competently.
+- .2 a provisional practising certificate if you have satisfactorily completed (or have been exempted from the requirement to complete) the non-practising period of 6 months of pupillage and at the time when you apply for a practising certificate you are registered as a Pupil; - .3 a limited practising certificate if you were called to the Bar before 1 January 2002 but you are not otherwise eligible for a full practising certificate in accordance with Rule rS46.1 above; or - .4 a registered European lawyer's practising certificate if you are a registered European lawyer. - rS47 You are eligible for a litigation extension: - .1 where you have or are due to be granted a practising certificate (other than a provisional practising certificate); and - .2 where you are: - .a more than three years' standing; or - b less than three years' standing, but your principal place of practice (or if you are practising in a dual capacity, each of your principal places of practice) is either: - i a chambers or an annex of chambers which is also the principal place of practice of a qualified person (as that term is defined in Rule rS22.3) who is readily available to provide guidance to you; or - iii an office of an organisation of which an employee, partner, manager or director is a qualified person (as that term is defined in Rule rS22.3) who is readily available to provide guidance to you; - .3 you have the relevant administrative systems in place to be able to provide legal services direct to clients and to administer the conduct of litigation; and - .4 you have the procedural knowledge to enable you to conduct litigation competently.